 Fertility Evaluations For Men

 Approximately 30% of men who seek fertility assistance will have an abnormal semen analysis .
 Most abnormalities deal with low concentration (oligospermia), low motility (asthenospermia), or low morphology (teratospermia).
 A semen analysis can be done in our andrology lab on most days of the month.
 We offer testing on weekdays and two weekends out of the month and provide results on the same day.
-The sample can be collected in the privacy of your home or in our Raleigh office location.

 An evaluation by a male fertility specialist, such as Dr. Stephen Shaban, is recommended when the semen analysis is abnormal.
 Sometimes the sperm quality can be improved with treatment, and it is also important to consider that an abnormal semen analysis can be a sign of other medical problems.
 When sperm problems persist, treatment such as intrauterine insemination (IUI) or in-vitro fertilization with intracytoplasmic sperm injection (IVF/ICSI) may be required.